What are Negative Covenants (Restrictive)?

 This can be used as a part of an agreement, or it could be a separate agreement as a whole.
 It serves different purposes depending on the type of contract; however, it is generally done to prevent one party’s interest over the other party.

 Also, have a look at Bond CovenantsBond CovenantsDebt covenants are formal agreements between different parties like creditors, suppliers, vendors, shareholders, investors, and a company, establishing limits for financial ratios such as leverage ratios, working capital ratios, and dividend payout ratios, which a debtor must refrain from breaching.

 Let us see the types of negative covenants in various transactions/agreements:

 #1 – Non – Compete Agreement

-A non-compete agreement is mainly written in employment contracts or acquisitions contract.
+A non-compete agreement is mainly written in employment contracts or acquisition contracts.

-During an acquisition the new owner when takes over a Company and its business signs a non-compete agreement such that the old owner of the business does not start the same business again and start competing.
+During acquisition, the new owner, when it takes over a Company and its business, signs a non-compete agreement such that the old owner of the business does not start the same business again and starts competing.
 The non-compete agreement is usually for a specific period of time and for a region.
 The new owners of the business usually pay non-compete fees to the original owners for not entering into the business.

 #2 – Non-Solicitation Agreement

 A non-solicitation agreement restricts professionals, employees from soliciting the customers or clients from their previous employees.
-Consultants, in general, get to know the clients very well, they may be tempted to start their own business and solicit the clients of their employer or they may join a competitor and solicits the clients to the new employer.
-Such an agreement restricts them to do so.
+Consultants, in general, get to know the clients very well, they may be tempted to start their own business and solicit the clients of their employer, or they may join a competitor and solicits the clients to the new employer.
+Such an agreement restricts them from doing so.

 #3 – Non-Disclosure Agreement